-In compliance with clause 37(3) of Indian Depository Receipts Listing agreement, the Consolidated financial statements on pages 108 to 112 are presented in Indian rupees (INR) using a US dollar/Indian rupee exchange rate of 64.7379 as at 30 June 2017 as published by Reserve Bank of India.
+In compliance with clause 37(3) of Indian Depository Receipts Listing agreement, the Consolidated financial statements are presented in Indian rupees (INR) using a US dollar/Indian rupee exchange rate of 64.7379 as at 30 June 2017 as published by Reserve Bank of India.
 Amounts have been translated using the said exchange rate including totals and sub-totals and any discrepancies in any table between totals and sums of the amounts listed are due to rounding.